Parkes Special Activation Precinct

 - facilitate the establishment of businesses in Parkes that will benefit from being at the centre of a national freight network.

-Australia’s produce is seen as clean, green and safe, and efficiently connecting Australian produce to international markets will take advantage of this.
+Australia’s produce is seen as clean, green and safe.
+Efficiently connecting Australian produce to international markets will take advantage of this.

 The Parkes SAP is an opportunity for Central West producers to access new markets, enterprises and connections to efficient transport networks, at a national and international level.